Debit and Cash Only

 “We want to get to know about the brand: its ethos, diversity, sustainability, and pipeline of products,” Vautrin said.
 “Typically, we’ll do a site visit.”

-During these visits, Vautrin examines the cleanliness of the brand’s facilities, the team and their processes, ensuring they handle the product with care up to our standards.
-He also asks questions about how the brand stores and ships products, as well as how they’d activate their brand and support budtender training if they were adopted into the Travel Agency portfolio.
+During these visits, Vautrin examines the cleanliness of the brand’s facilities, the team, and their processes, ensuring they handle the product with care up to The Travel Agency’s standards.
+He also asks questions about how the brand stores and ships products, as well as how they’d activate their brand and support budtender training if they were adopted into The Travel Agency’s portfolio.

 Step 2: Analyzing the product

-Only after this initial brand verification phase does our team take a closer look at the product itself.
-That doesn’t mean testing it just yet, but considering factors like its unique selling proposition (USP), its past sales performance, its quality, test results, and effects, and even its packaging.
+Only after this initial brand verification phase does The Travel Agency take a closer look at the product itself.
+That doesn’t mean testing it just yet, but considering factors like its unique selling proposition (USP), its past sales performance, its quality, lab test results, and effects, and even its packaging.
 All of this is considered within the context of who The Travel Agency’s customers are and what they want, Vautrin said.

 “I try to match up products with seven different types of consumers,” Vautrin said.
 “We aim to make sure we have products that each customer wants.”

 It’s also important to understand how the product compares to competitors in the same category, Vautrin said.
 Bringing on similar, competing products isn’t beneficial, so there needs to be something that stands out about a new candidate to make the cut and unseat an incumbent product.
-He looks for a sustainable competitive advantage, something special for our customers.
+He looks for a sustainable competitive advantage, something special for The Travel Agency’s customers.

 Finally, Vautrin said he asks vendors for projections to gauge performance expectations, which helps determine whether it makes sense financially to bring the product into rotation.